 What should you pack for a round the world trip or some other long journey?
-I cannot give you a definite answer, but I can share my own packing list with you.
+I cannot give you a definite answer, but I can share my own round the world packing list with you.

 UPDATE.
 You might also be interested in these newer blog posts:

 I have a 75 liter McKinley backpack that I bought some years ago.
 Backpacks are expensive, but I recommend you invest on a good one.
 I probably need to buy a new backpack soon, because this one is already coming apart.